p0lyw0lf/website/src/pages/about/index.md

 ### Do I Say "nya~"?

-No, I'm not a catgirl
+No, I'm not a catgirl. i go awoo :3

 ### Do I Accept Headpats?

 Yes!
+Please!!

-### Do I Accept Commissions?
+### Does "Poly" Stand For...

-You do not want to commission me.
-Unless it's for a programming project in which case my rate is $100/hr
+Polygonal Wolf.
+See the bottom of my [Art](/art/) page.